Josiebeepboop/kickstarter-analysis/README.md

 ---
 ### Analysis of Outcomes Based on Goals

 To determine if the goal of a campaign has an impact on its outcome, we again used the previously collected kickstarter data.
-In this case, we categorized the goals in buckets ( and filtered the outcome of each play based on these buckets.
+In this case, we categorized the goals in buckets (1000 to 50000 in increments of 5000) and filtered the outcome of each play based on these buckets.
+We then calculated the percentage of the outcome based on the total number of projects in order to standardize the data.

 ![Outcomes based on Goals](Resources/Outcomes-vs-Goals.png)
 ---
 ### Challenges and Difficulties Encountered

+The first difficulty was extracting the month from the date created conversion column in the Theater Outcomes by Launch date spreadsheet.
+Once the year was removed from the Rows field, I was able to show the month of launch in the pivot table.
+The second difficulty was selecting the appropriate columns and assigning the appropriate criteria to them, so that the data could be filtered correctly in the Outcomes Based on Goals spreadsheet.
+I needed to freeze the columns by using the <$> symbol to calculate the correct number of outcomes for each goal bucket.

 ---
 ## Results